Business Idea: Bamboo Farming Business

 Bamboo Farming Business

-Recognizing its potential, the government launched the National Bamboo Mission in 2006-07, aimed at promoting and supporting bamboo cultivation across the nation.
+Furthermore, the government has launched initiatives like the National Bamboo Mission, aimed at promoting and supporting bamboo cultivation across the nation, which underscores the commitment to developing this sector.

 1. Research and Planning